Colegrave Primary School (SCITTELS)

 Distinctive features of this course:

 We have a strong commitment to Equal Opportunities and promote this with the utmost importance.
-Inclusion is a key feature and strength of our programmes and we are committed to training teachers who will value and build on the linguistic, religious and cultural diversity that children in East London communities bring to school and who in turn, will prepare all children for life in a diverse society.
+Inclusion and anti-racism are key features and strengths of our programmes and we are committed to training teachers who will value and build on the linguistic, religious, ethnic and cultural diversity that children in East London communities bring to school and who in turn, will prepare all children for life in a diverse society.

 We have a balance of centre-based training in theory and practice with extended school placements where trainees can put this learning into practice.

 Focus on preparing trainees for teaching children with diverse needs (for example pupils with English as an Additional Language or SEN; higher attaining pupils, vulnerable or Looked After Children).

 We have high expectations of our trainees - both academically and in their classroom practice.

 We have a great commitment to equal opportunities, including raising attainment for all and closing the gap.

 A particular focus on teaching reading (including systematic synthetic phonics); early maths; assessment and P.E.

 At the start of the programme, all trainees will meet with their designated professional tutor - from SCITTELS - to devise a bespoke action plan based on their individual needs.
 Subsequently, trainees will be assessed weekly by their School Based Mentor against their targets.
 Training activities will enable trainees to gather evidence towards their targets throughout the year.